Good old-fashioned word of mouth arguably remains the most effective for all the many marketing channels at our disposal.

 So far, we’ve focused primarily on eCommerce businesses that sell physical products.
 But referrals can be even more important for service-based companies, as is the case for dog-related services marketplace Rover.

-Rover understands that, due to the nature of its business, customer trust is critical to its ongoing growth.
-This puts a lot of pressure on Rover’s referral program, but Rover makes it work.
+Due to the nature of its business, Rover understands that customer trust is critical to its ongoing growth.
+This puts much pressure on Rover’s referral program, but Rover makes it work.
 There is a modest financial incentive—a $20 discount—but Rover is confident enough in the quality of its services that it doesn’t need to offer a bigger discount.

 Like some of the other companies we’ve looked at, Rover gives customers a starting point for their referrals by prepopulating the message field, which can be enough of a nudge to entice reluctant customers into sending a referral to a friend.
 Overall, a great example of how important referral campaigns can be to service-based businesses.